mustardbear/imodules-event-reports/README.md

 ### Configuration

 1. First create a new directory in the data directory that will hold your reports.
 No spaces, please.
 For example, if this event is your 2016 homecoming event you can create a directory in data with the name homecoming15.
-When you run your custom export you will place the resulting .csv file in this directory.
+When you run your custom export you will place the resulting .csv file in this directory. **NOTE** the class year column values cannot be just empty - if you have blank or empty class years in your export, use Excel to replace the blanks/empty cells with a string of your choice, like "NONE".

 2. Copy the config/sample.rb file and rename the copy to correspond to your event, e.g. homecoming15.rb.